In the ‘City Beautiful’: Chandigarh

 Cuisines

-Chandigarh’s cuisines mainly feature Punjabi dishes, like:
+Chandigarh’s cuisine mainly features Punjabi dishes, such as:

 Economy